saatwikchatkara/Project-2-Quantum-for-Portfolio-Optimization/README.md

 A detailed presentation covering the project's background, theoretical underpinnings, methodological deep-dive, implementation details, experimental results, and future work is available here:
 **[Link to Project Presentation Deck (e.g., Google Slides, PDF, etc.)]**
-*(Please replace this placeholder with the actual link to your presentation file or online deck.)*

 ## Table of Contents